-- You are welcome to make an appointment to meet with class teachers or the SENDCo at any time throughout the year to discuss how your child is getting on.
-We can offer advice and strategies to support your child at home and at school. - You may contact teaching staff via Dojo and the SENDCo and Deputy SENDCo via SendCo@littlepaxton.cambs.sch.uk - There are parents' evenings in the Autumn and Spring Term and Open School in the Summer Term where you can speak to the class teachers, the SENDCo is available to attend parents' evening meetings alongside teachers. - Your class teacher will share a pupil passport with you three times a year (each term) to share the progress your child is making and the effectiveness of the provision in place. - When the child's SEND Support Plan or EHCP is reviewed, comments are made against each target to show what progress has been made and what support is needed next.
+- You are welcome to make an appointment to meet with class teachers or the SENDCo at any time throughout the year to discuss how your child is getting one.
+We can offer advice and strategies to support your child at home and at school, - You may contact teaching staff via Dojo and the SENDCo via SendCo@littlepaxton.cambs.sch.uk - There are parents' evenings in the Autumn, Spring and Summer Terms where you can speak to the class teachers, and the SENDCo is available to attend SEND parents' evening meetings alongside teachers, - Your class teacher will share a SEND Learning Plan with you three times a year (each term) to share the progress your child is making and the effectiveness of the provision in place, - When the child's SEND Learning Plan or EHCP is reviewed, comments are made against each target to show what progress has been made and what support is needed next.